 Then there are sponsors like Adidas and Lucozade who are already using the Bale and Madrid combination.
 The former have already released a clever, astute piece of advertising featuring Bale’s, now trademarked, heart celebration around the Real Madrid badge.

-Deloitte list Madrid as the richest club in the world – followed by Barcelona, Manchester United and Bayern Muich – and their marketing of their players is arguably what separates them from their rivals.
+Deloitte list Madrid as the richest club in the world – followed by Barcelona, Manchester United and Bayern Munich – and their marketing of their players is arguably what separates them from their rivals.
 This is just the start of Bale’s image being used in a marketing format, although he’ll have to produce on the pitch to continue the expected growth.

-Printsome offers printed T-shirts from London to Edinburgh and across the rest of the UK.
+Printsome offers printed T-shirts from Plymouth to Edinburgh and across the rest of the UK.
 Specialising in awesome customer service and a implementing a wide range of printing techniques, why not get in touch for a quote on T-shirt printing today?